marmelab/react-admin/docs/AuthProviderWriting.md

 }
 ```

-### `getPermissions`

-This method should return the user permissions.
-It can be any format you want - a simple string (e.g. `'editor'`), an array of strings (e.g. `['editor', 'admin']`), or a complex object (e.g. `{ posts: 'editor', comments: 'moderator', users: 'admin' }`).

-React-admin doesn't use permissions by default, but it provides [the `usePermissions` hook](./usePermissions.md) to retrieve the permissions of the current user.
-This lets you add the permissions logic that fits your need in your components.

-[The Role-Based Access Control (RBAC) module](./AuthRBAC.md) allows fined-grained permissions in react-admin apps, and specifies a custom return format for `authProvider.getPermissions()`.
-Check [the RBAC documentation](./AuthRBAC.md#authprovider-methods) for more information.

-### `canAccess`

-This method should return a `Promise` that resolves to a boolean indicating whether users can perform the provided action on the provided resource:

-- Returns `true` when users are authorized
-- Returns `false` when users are not authorized

-If any errors is thrown by the `canAccess` method, it will be passed to the [`authProvider.checkError`](#checkerror) method.

 ### `handleCallback`

 This method is used when integrating a third-party authentication provider such as [Auth0](https://auth0.com/).
 React-admin provides a route at the `/auth-callback` path, to be used as the callback URL in the authentication service.
 After logging in using the authentication service, users will be redirected to this route.
 The `/auth-callback` route calls the `authProvider.handleCallback` method on mount.